 - I. The right to inspect and review the student's educational records as soon as possible and no later than (10) calendar days after the day the school receives a request for access.
 Parents or eligible students should submit to the Principal a written request that identifies the record (s) they wish to inspect.
 The Principal will make arrangements for access and notify the parent or eligible student of the time and place for the records to be inspected. - II.
 The right to request the amendment of the student's educational records that parent or eligible student believed to be inaccurate.
 If a parent or eligible student believes a record is inaccurate they should write the Principal and clearly identify the part of the record they want to be changed and specify why it is inaccurate.
-If the school decides not to amend the record as requested by the parent or eligible student, the
+If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.

-- school will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment. - III.
-The right to consent to disclosures of personally identifiable information contained in the student's educational records.
+- The right to consent to disclosures of personally identifiable information contained in the student's educational records.
 Authorized school personnel include administrator or clerical person who needs to access the record for administrative reasons, employees of the school who provide services to the student or contractors of the school who provide services to the student.
+It includes contractors, electronic/online vendors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions. - III.
 Upon request, the school discloses educational records without consent to the sending school district and officials of another school district in which a student seeks or intends to enroll.